OpenNews/srccon-2022/homepage.md

   </tbody>
 </table>

-Learn more about our how we'll make the schedule together, and other [information attendees need to know](/attendees).
+Learn more about how we'll make the schedule together, and other [information attendees need to know](/attendees).

 ### What you can expect